 If you’d like to learn more about Go! and why we feature them regularly in our review, check out our page on the brand here.

 Acana is the sister brand of Orijen and is also popular worldwide, from Europe to South East Asia.
 The brand is aimed at a lower price point than Orijen, which means the portions of meat and fish are somewhat smaller.
 Despite this, they still provide excellent nutrition and use high-quality ingredients.

-Given the smaller portion of meat and fish ingredients, the portion of plant-based ingredients is slightly larger in Acana recipes than Orijen but compared to other brands; it is still modest.
+Given the smaller portion of meat and fish ingredients, the portion of plant-based ingredients is slightly larger in Acana recipes than in Orijen but compared to other brands, it is still modest.

 This Pacifica formula uses legume ingredients like Beans, Peas, Lentils, and Chickpeas, just like the Orijen recipe we discussed earlier.
 These provide a portion of carbohydrates, fiber, and plant-based protein.